SwissDataScienceCenter/renku/docs/introduction/renku.rst

 boiler plate ``git`` commands for you, but you should still be aware that it is being used under the hood.

-The added benefit of using a version control system like ``git`` is that it also automatically encourages you to be creative, explore new ideas, and break things.
-"Branching" is extremely light-weight in ``git`` and allows you to freely experiment with complete peace-of-mind that you can always simply restore your last sane version of your work if everything happens to go off the rails.
+One additional benefit of using a version control system like ``git`` is that it encourages you to be creative and explore new ideas, without fear of breaking things.
+With ``git``, you can experiment with complete peace-of-mind that you can always restore to the last working version of your project if everything happens to go off the rails.
 This is a fantastic advantage in data science, where experimentation is a critical part of the discovery process.

-Note that in Renku we make use of `git LFS <https://git-lfs.github.com>`_ which allows to keep not only the code but also the data related to an analysis under version control while keeping the git repository itself small.
+Note that in Renku, we make use of `git LFS <https://git-lfs.github.com>`_ which allows keeping not only the code, but also the data related to an analysis under version control, while keeping the git repository itself small.

-Git is used automatically by ``renku``:

-* when a ``renku`` command is run, a commit is created with the files that were added or changed during the command execution
+Whenever a command that changes the contents of your project is executed, ``renku`` invokes ``git`` to record information about what was added or changed:

-* this commit also includes some hidden ``.renku`` metadata that holds the dataset metadata or describes the workflow
+* this commit also includes some internal metadata with detailed information about what was done

-* the commit message contains the command you executed, so you can check ``git log`` to see what you did in the past (running a workflow, creating a dataset, initializing a project)
+* the commit message contains the command you executed, so you can check the git log to see what you did in the past (running a workflow, creating a dataset, or initializing a project)

 External storage (git-LFS by default)
 -------------------------------------

-Git is an excellent version control system for text-based files, but is not ideal for binary data.
-Therefore, the usual solution is to keep the data out of the repository somehow while still preserving links to it for versioning purposes.

-By default, Renku projects use `git-LFS <https://git-lfs.github.com/>`_ for handling data.
+Git is very efficient in handling text-based files, but is not ideal for binary data.
+For reproducibility, though, it is necessary to version data and keep track of it together with analysis code.
+Therefore, by default, Renku projects use `git-LFS <https://git-lfs.github.com/>`_ for handling data.
 If you use ``renku`` commands, most of the data handling is done for you.
 For example:

 * when you add data with ``renku dataset`` commands